TryItOnline/tiosetup/README.md

 Thus, a recommended sequence would be following:

 - Register one or more domains to use with TIO
-- Provision a TIO Main Server machine
+- Provision a TIO main Server machine
 - Point the three domains (your versions of tryitonline.net, tio.run and backend.tryitonline.net) to the VM IP

 After that Certbot will be able to validate the fact that it's you who are controlling these domains, and generate the certificates for you.